 USDT/USDT0 DeFi Vaults

 A reference basket of USDT and USDT0 DeFi lending vaults across Philidor's Prime and Core risk tiers.
-USDT0 is Tether's OFT (LayerZero omnichain) variant — the two tokens are treated as one asset family, so a vault accepting USDT on Ethereum and a vault accepting USDT0 on Base or Arbitrum are both eligible.
+USDT0 is Tether's OFT (LayerZero omnichain) variant, and the two tokens are treated as one asset family, so a vault accepting USDT on Ethereum and a vault accepting USDT0 on Base or Arbitrum is eligible.
 The basket admits vaults at both Prime (risk_score ≥ 8) and Core (5 ≤ risk_score < 8) tiers, with score-weighted allocation pivoting at 5.0 so Prime vaults dominate by weight while Core names remain represented.
-Diversity rules seat at least 2 protocols and cap any single protocol at 60% of the 10 available slots.
+Diversity rules seat at least 2 protocols and cap any single protocol at sixty percent of the 10 available slots.

 Summary

 A reference basket of USDT and USDT0 DeFi lending vaults across Philidor's Prime and Core risk tiers.
-USDT0 is Tether's OFT (LayerZero omnichain) variant — the two tokens are treated as one asset family, so a vault accepting USDT on Ethereum and a vault accepting USDT0 on Base or Arbitrum are both eligible.
+USDT0 is Tether's OFT (LayerZero omnichain) variant, and the two tokens are treated as one asset family, so a vault accepting USDT on Ethereum and a vault accepting USDT0 on Base or Arbitrum is eligible.
 The basket admits vaults at both Prime (risk_score ≥ 8) and Core (5 ≤ risk_score < 8) tiers, with score-weighted allocation pivoting at 5.0 so Prime vaults dominate by weight while Core names remain represented.
-Diversity rules seat at least 2 protocols and cap any single protocol at 60% of the 10 available slots.
+Diversity rules seat at least 2 protocols and cap any single protocol at sixty percent of the 10 available slots.

 Constituent Type